Norwegian Elkhound Shedding

 Norwegian Elkhounds have a heavy shedding level.
 Prepare for significant hair around your home — invest in a good vacuum and lint rollers.
 Daily brushing during shedding season is non-negotiable.

-With a typical weight of 48-55 lbs and lifespan of 12-15 yrs, the Norwegian Elkhound requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 48-55 lbs and lifespan of 12-15 yrs, the Norwegian Elkhound benefits from care tailored to its physical and behavioral profile.
 While breed tendencies offer a useful starting point, the Norwegian Elkhound in front of you is shaped by genetics, early experiences, and your care.

 Seasonal Changes